Error: SQLSTATE[HY000]: General error: 2006 MySQL server has gone away

 How often does this job need to run?

 Depends.
 On websites where lots of new images are added each day, I recommend to run the job each night.
-Once a file is already optimized, it will simply skip it.
-So performance wise there is not a reason not to run it on a regular basis.
+Once a file is already optimized, it will simply skip it the next time.
+So performance wise there is no reason to not run it on a regular basis.

 What happens if I clear the cache?

 An event will be triggered and Image Optimizer will truncate the table that holds information about which cache files have been optimized.
 Next time the job runs, it will optimize all images again.
 So yes, it's safe.

 What happens if I run the job and don't have any optimizers installed or configured?

 Nothing.
 It will fail silently and leaves images untouched.

 Can I re-run the optimizers?

 Yes, you can do this without risk.
 It makes sense in case you hadn't installed one of the optimization tools at the time the job was run.
 You can do two things: 1) Go to the settings page and hit the "Clear log of processed files" button, or 2) Reinstall the add-on.
 This is because the add-on will remove the database table on deinstallation.

 What is the 'Reset files' button for?

 It is especially useful if you have installed a new optimizer.
 Each time the optimizer runs, it will mark files as 'processed'.
-By clicking on the button it will clear the log of all the processed files, allowing you to run the optimizer again on the same files.
+By clicking the button it will clear the log of all the processed files, allowing you to run the optimizer again on the same files.
 However, by clicking it, you'll remove all optimization statistics.

 What is the 'Batch size' configuration setting?

 The number of files the job will handle for each 'batch'.
 Lower this value in case the job times out.
 This might happen when very large images are optimized or e.g. if the max_execution_time (a PHP setting) is set too low.
-We'll recommend using the CLI modus though!
+I recommend using the CLI modus though!

 Why doesn't this work with for example Amazon S3?

 Simply because I don't have enough experience with these file storage locations to support this.